JD-X1/compact_classification/README.md

 ## Instructions

-compact_class is designed to classify newly generated MAGs using multiple single gene phylogenetic placement.
+compact_class is designed to classify newly generated Metagenome Assembled Genomes (MAGs) using multiple single gene phylogenetic placement.

 **Be Aware of MAG naming conventions**